Followed (film)

-Followed is a 2018 American supernatural horror film written by Todd Klick and directed by Antoine Le, in his feature directorial debut.
+Followed is a 2018 American screenlife supernatural horror film written by Todd Klick and directed by Antoine Le, in his feature directorial debut.
 The film is told almost entirely through a single screencast, in which a sequence of vlogs being watched on a website chronicle the events of the plot.
 It stars Matthew Solomon as DropTheMike, a controversial vlogger and social media celebrity, who is haunted by strange forces when he takes his weekly vlog to a reputedly cursed hotel in order to gain more subscribers.
 It stars John Savage, Sam Valentine, Tim Drier, Caitlin Grace and Kelsey Griswold, and is produced by Viscape Arts in association with Branded Pictures Entertainment.

 The film had its world premiere at Burbank International Film Festival on September 7, 2018, where it won the award for Best Horror/Thriller Feature Film.
 It was released in select theaters and drive-ins in the United States on June 19, 2020, and releases on VOD September 1.